jirka-h/yaknewtab/README.md

   * For a permanent change, use the following command (provided that you placed it in a location in your $PATH) to open the script file in the default editor and change line 14 accordingly: `FISH_SHELL=1` to enable the Fish shell changes or `FISH_SHELL=0` to disable them.

       ```bash
-      which yaknewtab | xargs sudoedit -e
+      command -v yaknewtab | xargs sudoedit -e
       ```

 ## Installation

-Clone this repository.
+Clone this repository and navigate into the new repository directory.

 ```bash
 git clone https://github.com/RogueScholar/yaknewtab.git && cd yaknewtab